venkat9furmi/mmc-audio-guardian/README.md

 Under the hood:

- Silero-VAD (AI model) for speech detection
+ Silero-VAD (AI model) for speech detection.
- Python DSP for LUFS and SNR
+ Python DSP for LUFS and SNR.
  A small state machine to avoid spamming alerts

 ---